Skip to main content

 tibly_attrTiblyRemembers the most recent paid touch (any landing with a utm_* query parameter) so the signup form can attribute the lead.
 Organic landings never overwrite an existing paid value.Cookie · SameSite=Lax · Secure (on HTTPS)90 days

-mp_<token>_mixpanel and related mp_* entriesMixpanelAnonymous distinct id, event queue, and session-replay buffer used to measure feature use and reconstruct page renders for product debugging.
-Only written after sign-in; marketing-site visitors do not have any mp_* entries set.Local storagePersistent until cleared
+mp_<token>_mixpanel and related mp_* entriesMixpanelAnonymous distinct id, event queue, and session-replay buffer used to measure feature use, reconstruct page renders for product debugging, and stitch the acquisition funnel from first visit through sign-up.
+Set on first visit (including marketing-site visits) and persisted across sign-in.
+Not set when the browser sends Global Privacy Control.Local storagePersistent until cleared

 _ga, _ga_<measurement-id>Google AnalyticsAggregate site-traffic reporting — only set when NEXT_PUBLIC_GA_MEASUREMENT_ID is configured in production.CookieUp to 2 years